zilexa/Homeserver/docker/README.md

 ### Step 1 - Customisation and Personalisation of Compose file
 1. Decide which services you want to run and remove others from this file.
 Note at the bottom you should remove the corresponding networks as well.
 2. if you remove certain applications, at the bottom also remove unneccary networks.
-3. Comment out containers that you expose via subdomain until after you have finished [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) and comment out containers that need access to your datapool unless you have finished [Step 2: Filesystem Configuration](https://github.com/zilexa/Homeserver/tree/master/filesystem).
+3. If you have not registered your own domain (see [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md), comment out services that are exposed through the internet.
+4. If your datapool is not configured/mounted (see [Step 2: Filesystem Configuration](https://github.com/zilexa/Homeserver/tree/master/filesystem)) comment out services that have a mount to the datapool..

-4. _Personalisation_ is done through the .env file.
-Every variable (for example your domain name and the root path of your datapool) in the docker-compose.yml is listed here.
-Every service in the compose file that you are planning to use, must have its variable filled in the .env file.
+5. _Personalisation_ is mostly done through the .env file.
+Go through it and adjust.
+Every variable in the compose file (like your domain name, the root path of your datapool, mail credentials) is stored here.
-5. docker-compose.yml: Change the subdomains (for example: `files.$DOMAIN`) to your liking.
-Set the root path to your datapool in the .env file.
+6. docker-compose.yml: Change the subdomains (for example: `files.$DOMAIN`) of exposed services and the local domains (like http://g.o or http://sonarr.o) to your liking.
-6. docker-compose.yml: Make sure the volume mappings are correct for those that link to the Users or TV folders.
+7. docker-compose.yml: Make sure the volume mappings are correctly reflecting your folder structure, especially for FileRun and the media services like QBittorrent and Sonarr.

 ***